laminas/laminas-mvc/docs/book/mvc-event.md

 Class                  | In Method | Description
 -----------------------|-----------|------------
-`Zend\Mvc\Application` | `run`     | Uses a short circuit callback that allows halting propagation of the event if an error is raised during routing.
+`Laminas\Mvc\Application` | `run`     | Uses a short circuit callback that allows halting propagation of the event if an error is raised during routing.

 ## `MvcEvent::EVENT_DISPATCH` ("dispatch")